The Best Off-Campus Housing For International Students Coming To Canada Fall 2021

 Apartments for rent in Montreal

-Montreal is an affordable Canadian city for renters, especially compared to the high prices in Vancouver and Toronto.
+Montreal is a relatively affordable Canadian city for renters, especially compared to the high prices in Vancouver and Toronto.
 The French and English-speaking city is home to many of the country’s finest schools like McGill and Concordia.

 Resources for international students in Canada